2/27/2025

 Founder & Chief Executive Officer

 Yeah, thanks.
 Thanks very much.
 And before we close out today, there are some up and coming conferences that will be attending shown below.
 We look forward to sharing more exciting news and updates with you.
 Otherwise, thanks for joining us.
-That wraps up today's call and we look forward to speaking with you again about the exciting progress we made at Rocket Lab.
+That wraps up today's call and we look forward to speaking with you again about the exciting progress being made at Rocket Lab.
 Thanks very much.

 speaker